-Discover inspiring and thought-provoking cinema at the 2017 Palm Desert Public Art Documentary Film Series.
-Beginning in January, the public is invited to a ninth season of free screenings of art-themed documentaries presented by the City’s Public Art Department and the University of California, Riverside Palm Desert Graduate Center.
+Discover inspiring and thought-provoking cinema at the 2018 Palm Desert Public Art Documentary Film Series.
+Beginning in January, the public is invited to a tenth season of free screenings of art-themed documentaries presented by the City’s Public Art Department and the University of California, Riverside Palm Desert Graduate Center.
 Each screening will include either a featured speaker who will discuss that night’s film or a special presentation, along with plenty of special tenth anniversary treats and surprises.

-All films screen the third Thursday of the month, January through April, at 6 p.m. in the auditorium at UCR Palm Desert, 75080 Frank Sinatra Drive.
+All the film screenings are scheduled on Thursdays at 6pm, from January through April in the auditorium at UCR Palm Desert, 75080 Frank Sinatra Drive.
 Please join us for the following films:

 Attending the Event